Enrollment delays and roster drift are costing behavioral health networks. Here's the fix. Get the eBook

 Tests the actual booking experience for equity-sensitive member profiles, confirming that what the directory advertises is what the provider's office will confirm.

-Produces structured, source-cited documentation ready for Health Equity Index analytics and health equity accreditation submissions.
+Produces structured, source-cited documentation ready for Health Outcomes Accreditation submissions and network adequacy evidence requirements.

 What Changes When Equity Data Is Accurate

 Plans cannot demonstrate progress on health equity with incomplete or unreliable provider data.
-PRIME® applies the same validation rigor to equity attributes as it does to core provider demographics, so the data behind your equity commitments holds up to regulatory scrutiny and member experience alike.
+PRIME® applies the same validation rigor to equity attributes as it does to core provider demographics, so results are visible in member experience, STAR performance, and regulatory review.

 Proof in the Numbers